Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Introduction

-However, in many contexts entrywise perturbation and distributional theory is still not sufficiently fine-grained to characterize the fluctuations of individual eigenvectors.
+However, in many contexts entrywise perturbation and distributional theory is still not sufficiently fine-grained to quantify inherent uncertainty in the estimate.
 Therefore, in this paper we contribute to the literature by studying statistical inference for a general linear function of a single eigenvector.
-Explicitly, given a pre-specified unit vector $\bm{a} \in \mathbb{R}^{n}$ and an eigenvector of interest $\uj \in \mathbb{R}^{n}$, we study estimating the linear form $\a\t \uj$ with the empirical eigenvector $\uhatj$.
+Explicitly, given a pre-specified unit vector $\bm{a} \in \mathbb{R}^{n}$ and an eigenvector of interest $\uj \in \mathbb{R}^{n}$, we study how to construct confidence intervals for the linear form $\a\t \uj$.
 There have been a few works in this area \citep{chen_asymmetry_2021,cheng_tackling_2021,koltchinskii_perturbation_2016,koltchinskii_asymptotics_2016,koltchinskii_efficient_2020}, though we provide a more thorough review of related work in \cref{sec:previouswork}.
 One key downside of existing theory is that theoretical results often require highly pessimistic assumptions on the \emph{eigengap}, the minimal separation between distinct eigenvalues.
 Therefore, in this work we contribute to the literature by studying statistical inference in regimes where the eigengap can be \emph{significantly smaller} than previously assumed (possibly up to order $n^{-1/2}$ smaller, ignoring logarithmic terms).

-Our analysis is motivated by the findings of \citet{li_minimax_2022} who provide perturbation bounds for estimators of $\a\t\uj$ in the presence of small eigengaps.
-They show that a form of ``debiasing'' is necessary for the empirical estimate $\a\t\uhatj$ when $|\a\t\uj|$ is large, and they provide a bias-corrected estimator for $\a\t\uj$ that achieves the minimax rate (up to some logarithmic factor), provided the noise variance is known \emph{a priori}.
-While their work demonstrated that it is possible to obtain minimax-optimal estimators of linear functions of eigenvectors, in this work we go one step further and analyze the distributional fluctuations of these estimators.
-We provide data-driven confidence intervals for $\a\t\uj$, and our results hold under nearly optimal signal-to-noise ratio conditions such that consistent eigenspace estimation is possible.
-In addition, our estimators can be computed directly from the data without the need for sample splitting.
+Our analysis is motivated by the findings of \citet{li_minimax_2025} who provide perturbation bounds for estimators of $\a\t\uj$ in the presence of small eigengaps.
+While their work demonstrated that it is possible to obtain minimax-optimal estimators of linear functions of eigenvectors, in this work we go one step further and analyze the distributional fluctuations of these estimators and study how to construct confidence intervals for $\a\t\uj$.

 In the following subsections we first describe the two models studied in this work, and we then describe the primary contributions of this paper in greater detail.